giovannarosone/BCR_LCP_GSA/README.md

 Note:

 BCR_LCP_GSA can compute at the same time:

 - the (extended) Burrows–Wheeler transform (multi-string BWT)
+- the longest common prefix array (optional)
-- the generalize suffix array  (optional)
+- the generalize suffix array (optional):
+    - document array (DA[i] corresponds to the ID of the sequence of the symbol ebwt[i])
+    - suffix array (SA[i] corresponds to the position of the sequence of the suffixes associated to the symbol ebwt[i])

-- the longest common prefix array (optional) of a very large collection of strings having different or same length.
+of a very large collection of strings having different or same length.